I make art because it is the one place I don’t feel trapped.

 Collections

-Works held in private collections including California State University Northridge and collectors throughout the United States and internationally.
+Works held in private collections including California State University Northridge and collectors throughout the United States, Canada, Japan and the UK.

 Full CV and additional documentation available upon request